marceb1296/survival-game-js/README.md

 2. ### Materials

-   - Threes have a 30% probability to show up.
+   - Trees have a 30% probability to show up.
    - Rocks have a 20% probability to show up
    - Material obtained by killing an animal is 50% probability